Board of Governors

 Brad Hendricks, Esquire, graduated cum laude from Arizona State University and obtained his J.D. from the University of Arkansas at Little Rock School of Law in 1980.
-Licensed in Arkansas, Texas, Missouri, U.S. District Court, Eighth Circuit Court of Appeals, and the U.S. Supreme Court, he is a member of the American Association of Justice, the Texas Trial Lawyers Association, as well as the Arkansas, Missouri and the Texas Bar Associations.
+Licensed in Arkansas, Texas, Missouri, U.S. District Court, Eighth Circuit Court of Appeals, and the U.S. Supreme Court, he is a member of the American Association for Justice, the Texas Trial Lawyers Association, as well as the Arkansas, Missouri and the Texas Bar Associations.
 He is the Chairman of the Arkansas Bar Association Ethics Committee and former Chair of the ABA Tort Law Section and the Committee on the Unauthorized Practice of Law.
 He is a tenured delegate of the House of Delegates, which governs the Arkansas Bar Association.
-He serves on the Board of Governors of the Arkansas Trial Lawyers Association, and serves as a trustee for the political affairs of the organization.
+He serves on the Board of Governors of the Arkansas Trial Lawyers Association and serves as a trustee for the political affairs of the organization.
 He has contributed to legal publications and serves as a CLE speaker on ethics and trial tactics.
 His trial experience is in medical malpractice.
 He manages and is the sole stockholder in The Brad Hendricks Law Firm, one of the largest plaintiff personal injury law firms in Arkansas.

 Breean Walas, Esquire, has a B.A. in American Studies from Cornell University, where she was a four-year starter on the women’s basketball team.
 She graduated from the University of Cincinnati College of Law in 2005 and that same year moved to Little Rock to clerk for Associate Justice Donald Corbin of the Arkansas Supreme Court.
 Breean recently started Walas Law Firm, PLLC.
-As an ATLA member, Breean serves on the Publications and Legislative Committees and is a past recipient of the ATLA President’s Award.
+As an ATLA member, Breean serves on many Committees and is a past recipient of the ATLA President’s Award.
 She also is a member of the Order of the Barristers as well as the Arkansas Bar Association, National LGBT Bar Association, and Public Justice Foundation.
 Outside of the office, she currently serves on the Executive Board of the Greater Little Rock Rugby Club.